Passive House Design Challenge

 The Challenge: Dispel Misperceptions about Passive House Construction Costs

-Passive House standards provide a framework for the construction of exceptionally low energy, resilient, healthy, and comfortable buildings.
-However, as of 2019, there was only one certified Passive House multifamily building in Massachusetts and little data was available on the cost of building to Passive House standards.
+Passive House standards provide a framework for the construction of exceptionally low-energy, resilient, healthy, and comfortable buildings.
+However, as of 2017, there was only one certified Passive House multifamily building in Massachusetts and little data was available on the costs associated with building to Passive House standards.

 About the Passive House Design Challenge

-MassCEC sought to demonstrate that multi-family affordable housing that meets Passive House standards can be built at a low cost premium in Massachusetts.
-The Passive House Design Challenge made awards of up to $4,000 per unit for eight new-construction, affordable housing developments that were seeking Massachusetts Low Income Housing Tax Credits (LIHTC).
-The goal of the program has been to demonstrate that new construction can be built to Passive House standards with a cost premium of less than 3%.
+MassCEC sought to demonstrate that multi-family affordable housing that meets Passive House standards can be built at a low premium in Massachusetts.
+The Passive House Design Challenge awarded up to $4,000 per unit for eight new-construction, affordable housing developments that were seeking Massachusetts Low Income Housing Tax Credits (LIHTC).
+All eight projects are now complete and occupied.
+While not all the data is yet available, the program has demonstrated that new construction can be built to Passive House standards with a 2.2% average cost premium.

 Closed